adalaw/temperature/README.md

 ## Technical Description

 Users can upload and remove their csv files.
+By clicking on the file's timestamp link, users will go to that file page.
 Data from each file will be displayed as a heatmap graph -- the hotter temperature, the color becomes more orange/red; the cooler temperature, the color becomes more green/blue.
 Those data will also save separately for users to manipulate.

 ## Work Description